mis16121/Michael-Sisson-s-Portfolio/index.md

 Cumulative GPA: *3.852*

+---

 From research experience and self directed study, I have experience with:

 - Mathematica
 - Python
 - NetLogo
 - LaTeX

+---

+Research and Projects:

+**Constant Mean Curvature (CMC) Rotational Hypersurfaces**
+- Research focusing on the discovery and analysis of new families of CMC rotational hypersurfaces on spheres.
+- Computational + purely mathematical approaches utilized to discover new families + prove their existence.

+**Project + Presentation on Principles of Robot Motion and Configuration Manifolds**
+- Covered topics including
+  -configuration space topology and dimension -obstacles and path planning problems
+  -matrix representations of rigid body configurations (SO(n) and SE(n)) -transformations between configuration and velocity representations